 Raw Cacao Powder

 Once a humble, unknown (if you can believe it) superfood, chia seeds have made their way into the mainstream.
 Smoothies and puddings are not the only way to get more into your diet.
-Chia seeds can actually be used in salad dressings, sprinkled over oatmeal and desserts, mixed into stir-fries and added to baked goods.
+Chia seeds can actually be used in salad dressings, sprinkled over oatmeal and desserts, mixed into stir-fries, and added to baked goods.
 One ounce of the tiny seeds contains an impressive 11 grams of dietary fiber.
 A few tablespoons are enough to keep you full and your blood sugar stable, making them a very diet-friendly food.
 And in case you were wondering, this is What Happens to Your Body When You Eat Chia Seeds.

-"These are a great source of minerals; they're lower in fat than almonds, and they offer antifungal and antiviral properties," says Angela Lemond, R.D.N., a spokesperson for the Academy of Nutrition and Dietetics.
+"These are a great source of minerals; they're lower in fat than almonds, and they offer antifungal and antiviral properties," says Angela Lemond, RDN.
 Remember, just one teaspoon goes a long way—don't overdo it because they're calorie-dense.
-These seeds are perfect for breakfast, as they go well in granolas, breakfast porridges and mixed into yogurt.
+These seeds are perfect for breakfast, as they go well in granolas, breakfast porridges, and mixed into yogurt.
 You can also toss them in salads and stir-fries for an easy health boost at lunch or dinner.

 More often than not when anyone hears the word "yeast", they don't exactly start salivating.
 However, those familiar with this dairy-free Parmesan substitute know just how good it is.
 Nutritional yeast is an inactive yeast made from sugar cane and beet molasses.
 It's got a nutty, cheesy flavor profile and boasts a whopping eight to ten grams of protein per two tablespoons.
 Use it exactly as you would Parmesan cheese.
-You can use nutritional yeast to create creamy, indulgent salad dressings, pour over popcorn as a healthy topping and sprinkle over steamed veggies, stir-fries and pasta for an indulgent dish that only tastes sinful.
+You can use nutritional yeast to create creamy, indulgent salad dressings, pour over popcorn as a healthy topping, and sprinkle over steamed veggies, stir-fries, and pasta for an indulgent dish.

-This leafy green made headlines when it topped the list of powerhouse foods in a study conducted by Researchers at William Paterson University in New Jersey, which measured the nutritional density of various foods.
-Watercress surprised everyone by significantly outranking kale in the results.
-Consuming this superfood has been credited with helping to lower blood pressure, cutting your risk for cancer and diabetes and helping to keep bones healthy.
-Watercress is often used in salads, but it can also be added to pasta dishes, mixed into stir-fries and even added to smoothies.
+Consuming this superfood has been credited with helping to lower blood pressure, cutting your risk for cancer and diabetes, and helping to keep bones healthy.
+Watercress is often used in salads, but it can also be added to pasta dishes, mixed into stir-fries, and even added to smoothies.
 Proceed slowly, however, watercress has a slightly peppery flavor profile and too much could overpower your shake.
 Start by adding a small amount at first; a little goes a long way!